 Introduction

-At November 2020 web meeting WP 5B discussed the revision of Recommendation ITU-R M.585-8 to provide a numbering scheme for autonomous maritime radio device (AMRD) Group B and on the use of manufacturer IDs for devices using a freeform number identity.
+At November 2020 web meeting WP 5B discussed the revision of Recommendation ITU-R M.585-8 to provide a new numbering scheme for autonomous maritime radio device (AMRD) Group B and on the use of manufacturer IDs for devices using a freeform number identity.
 No conclusion on the numbering scheme for AMRD Group B was achieved.

 Proposal